How to Open a File in Editor from Tracy? (IDE Integration)

 Tracy\Debugger::$editor = 'vscode://file/%file:%line';

-If you are using standalone Tracy, put the line before Tracy\Debugger::enable(), if Nette, before the $configurator->enableTracy() in Bootstrap.php.
+If you are using standalone Tracy, put the line before Tracy\Debugger::enable().
+If using Nette, place it before $configurator->enableTracy() in Bootstrap.php.

 Unfortunately, actions create file or fix it do not work on macOS.